bruneval/molgw.org/docs/input_variables.md

 **Description:**

-Dumps the spectral function of the screened Coulomb W. This is necessary for a subsequent BSE run.
+Dumps the spectral function of the screened Coulomb W. This is necessary for a subsequent BSE run when no auxiliary basis is used.
+When an auxiliary basis is used, MOLGW quickly recalculates the static polarizability with the sum-over-states formula at the BSE stage.

 ---